What is the E-2 visa?

 - Evidence of investment in the US, such as signed contracts, actual purchases, etc. (not just wire transfers to a United States account)

-- Stock certificates, articles of incorporation, secretary of state certificates, minutes of board of directors’ meetings showing who the officers are and the distribution of capital
+- Stock certificates, articles of incorporation, secretary of state certificates, minutes of the board of directors’ meetings showing who the officers are, and the distribution of capital

 - Business plan